Adam Greenberg (baseball): Los Angeles Angels of Anaheim

+Bridgeport Bluefish (second stint)

 On February 23, 2009, Greenberg signed a minor league contract with the Cincinnati Reds and was invited to minor league spring training.

-He did not make the team in spring training, and played again with Bridgeport.
-In an August 8, 2009, game, Jim Heuser's first pitch sailed behind Greenberg, who yelled out to Heuser.
+He did not make the team in spring training, and rejoined the Bridgeport Bluefish.
+In an August 8, 2009, game against the Lancaster Barnstormers, Jim Heuser's first pitch sailed behind Greenberg, who yelled out to Heuser.
 Greenberg was then drilled by a 2–2 pitch and went to charge the mound, but pulled back.
 Both benches cleared and there was a shove or two in the middle of the pack.
-He had 53 steals, the team's single season record.
+In 130 appearances for the team, Greenberg batted .248/.334/.335 with three home runs and 42 RBI; he also had 53 steals, which set the team's single-season record.

-Greenberg finished the 2010 season with the Bluefish batting .258 in 105 games, with a team-high 75 walks.
+Greenberg finished the 2010 season with the Bluefish batting .258/.384/.344 with four home runs, 39 RBI, and 44 stolen bases in 105 games, including a team-high 75 walks.
 He played outfield for the Bluefish again in 2011, his fourth year with the team.
-He faced De los Santos, who was pitching for the Long Island Ducks, the same pitcher who had hit him in the head in his sole Major League at-bat, and this time he singled.
+He faced De los Santos, who was pitching for the Long Island Ducks, the same pitcher who had hit him in the head in his sole Major League at-bat, and subsequently singled in this appearance.
 Greenberg said: It was a big deal.
 As much as I might try to pretend it wasn't.
 It's been five and a half years, and to face him again in a game that meant something and get the result, to get a hit off him, it was a special moment. ...
 You have the what-if stuff, 'what if he threw that first pitch for a strike five and a half years ago?'
 Greenberg later went hitless in his seven remaining at-bats against De los Santos throughout the course of the season.
 He led the Bluefish in several categories in the 2011 season, including triples, walks and stolen bases.